judahben149/MotionTraction/README.md

 # About the app

-* 100% Kotlin - Motion is built with Kotlin from top to bottom.
-This approach leverages on some of the benefits of Kotlin over Java
+* 100% Kotlin - Motion is built with Kotlin.
+This approach leverages on some of the benefits of Kotlin over Java, one of which is conciseness.

 * Asynchronous Programming with RX Java - The app leverages the power of RX Java to handle asynchronous operations efficiently, freeing up the main thread to handle UI operations.
 This ensures a smooth and responsive user experience.